What Are Your Favorite Non-Sci-Fi/Fantasy TV Shows?

 Latest Posts

+- Ruthanna Emrys and Anne M. Pillsworth Dealing with the King: John Connolly’s “Razorshins” 1 hour ago

-- Chana Porter Read an Excerpt From The Seep, a New Novel From Chana Porter 7 hours ago
+- Charles Soule Read an Excerpt From Charles Soule’s SF Adventure, Anyone 2 hours ago

-- Lee Mandelo On the Edge of Ambition: The Queen of Nothing by Holly Black 8 hours ago
+- Paul Weimer An Expanding, Entertaining Fantasy: Howard Andrew Jones’ Upon the Flight of the Queen 3 hours ago

-- Leigh Butler Rereading The Ruin of Kings: Chapters 72 and 73 8 hours ago
+- Stubby the Rocket Jon Favreau Shares the Original Concept Art for Baby Yoda 3 hours ago

 New in Series